Manasi-16-08/Task/Task2/README.md

 Error: "Could not connect to MongoDB": Ensure MongoDB is running or your MongoDB Atlas cluster is properly set up.
 Error: "400 Bad Request": Ensure you are sending all required fields (title, content, and author) in the request body.

-###License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Key Sections: